COMP6900/COMP6900.github.io/pages/Lectures/lec5.md

 parent: Lectures
 ---

-## The truth I should've learned in school
+## The real lesson

-I hate collectivism.
+I have a grudge against collectivism.
 Especially half assed ones that try to pretend to endorse freedom.

-Note, this doesnt necessarily mean I hate ideologies associated with it.
+Note, this doesnt necessarily mean I dislike ideologies associated with it.
 But in general and in practice.
 If you want a collectivist society, you must go all the way.
 It is an end, not a means.

 But we always talk about means here.
 For the end is never truly in sight.